mersanuzun/bio-project/readme.md

 - [x] We will get INTERPRO(protein domain) domain identifiers for these proteins.
 - [ ] We will show common INTERPRO domain identifiers for all given these proteins.
 - [ ] We will show how frequent these INTERPROs for all given organisms.
-- [ ] Finally we will report that  show tthe users INTERPRO statistics  & Common Proteins.
+- [ ] Finally we will report that  show the users INTERPRO statistics  & Common Proteins.